 One of the most exciting developments in digital marketing in recent times is also one of the most accessible for small business owners – I’m talking about live video.
-Last year, we covered live video as a marketing tool for the first time in my Social Media Savvy courses and this year, we’re expanding the topic as live video proves it’s far from a passing fad, but here to stay.
+In 2016, I covered live video as a marketing tool for the first time in my Social Media Savvy courses and have expanded on this every course since, as live video is far from a passing fad, but here to stay.

 Live video for small business marketing is a no-brainer, increasing your visibility and reach, while giving a window into your business.
 Plus, it has a very low barrier to entry, as unlike professional videos hosted on your website, live video isn’t expected to be picture perfect – in fact, its ‘rough around the edges’ feel is part of its appeal.

-Here’s why live video works, and how to start using it in your small business marketing mix.
+Here’s why live video works, and how to start using video in your small business marketing mix.

 Smartphone and tablet usage continue to rise